devanshig01/Coding-Challenge/README.md

-## Coding-Challenge
+## Model
-Contains the Parser and Executer in Challenge.py and the data I made up in data.json
+Contains the Parser and Executer in SQLParser.py and the data I made up in data.json

 # Running the File
 To run the file, have the data and the Challenge.py file in the same directory.